 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-One or two loose/squeaky boards were, however, evident under foot.
+Notes Due to partial fitted floorcoverings some of which are of timber, no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

 Notes Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings and internal doors/facings etc. and future maintenance or upgrading should be anticipated.
-One or two doors noted to be poorly fitting which will require adjustment.